dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T1334: Imposing religious values can breed exclusion.
+### T1334: Forcing religious values can lead to intolerance.

 |Support|
 |---|